The Flea (play): Plot

 Somerset is forced to flee the country and to deny the truth that Bertie's son Eddy had attended the brothel.
 Hammond begins an escape to a bolt-hole in America promised him by Bertie, but he is murdered en route at Portsmouth, where Hanks and Abberline find his body with a fake suicide note.
 Soon afterwards the Met Commissioner forces them to drop the investigation, with Abberline bought off by the suppression of the Whitechapel report and Hanks offered a detective post.
 Unhappy with the situation, Hanks gives Emily a day's warning that the authorities intend to arrest Charlie and Newlove.
-Meanwhile, Barwell's party leader William Gladstone convinces him that the scandal could affect their chance of getting their progressive policies through Parliament and that he should bribe Emily to reveal Charlie's whereabouts by offering her enough money to buy the lease of her house.
+Meanwhile, Barwell's party leader William Ewart Gladstone convinces him that the scandal could affect their chance of getting their progressive policies through Parliament and that he should bribe Emily to reveal Charlie's whereabouts by offering her enough money to buy the lease of her house.
 She gives in to that temptation and Charlie is arrested.
 On 22 January 1901 Charlie visits her at home, unable to repair their relationship and revealing to her that Queen Victoria has died earlier that day.